 - As explained above, the Investment Manager makes use of the PAI Indicators when ensuring that a sustainable investment does not cause significant harm to any environmental or social objective and the Investment Manager ensures that certain minimum standards are reached for each applicable PAI Indicator. - 2.
 The product does not invest in any companies materially engaged in certain activities which, in the opinion of the Investment Manager, are associated with a particularly adverse impact on sustainability.
-These include but are not limited to companies involved in the manufacture of tobacco products, companies with any involvement in certain types of controversial weapons, and companies with a high degree of involvement in coal extraction or coal-fired electricity generation. - 3.
+These include but are not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations and preclude investment in (i) companies involved in any activities related to controversial weapons, (ii) companies involved in the cultivation and production of tobacco, (iii) companies in violation of the UN Global Compact (UNGC) principles and OECD Guidelines for Multinational Enterprises, (iv) companies that derive 1% or more of their revenues from the exploration, mining, extraction, distribution or refining of coal and lignite, (v) companies that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuel, (vi) companies that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution gaseous fuels and, (vii) companies which derive more than 50% of their revenue from electricity generation. with a GHG intensity of more than 100 g CO2 e/kWh.
+More details of these exclusions are available at this link: Exclusion-policy-Natural-Resource-portfolios.pdf (www.kbiglobalinvestors.com/policies/). - 3.
 The Investment Manager engages with companies in which it invests on a range of issues, including engagement with companies which have high adverse impact (as measured by the PAI Indicators and by other factors), with a view to influencing the company to change its activities in a manner which will reduce the adverse impact.